Introduction and Explanation

 How the Posts are Organised

 The posts are organised as per the walk.
 This starts at the old station/spring factory goes up to Nag’s Head/Four Lane Ends and back.
-This means the odd numbers come first and then the even numbers at the end.
+This means the odd numbers come first and then the even numbers.
 The odd numbers are arranged in ascending order and the even numbers in descending order.
-There are entries for all buildings and intersecting roads but some are more detailed than others.
-The level of detail reflects my own personal interests and the amount of material I have available.
+There are entries for all buildings and intersecting roads.
+Entries reflect my own personal interests and the amount of material I have available.

 Community Review

-I have shared one post a day with the Kirkby Living Memory Facebook Group and the Kirkby-in-Ashfield People Facebook Group.
+At the end of 2023, I shared one post a day with the Kirkby Living Memory Facebook Group and the Kirkby-in-Ashfield People Facebook Group.
 Contributors have kindly shared photos, memories and comments which I have incorporated into the posts.
 These groups are referenced from the posts.
 However, to read posts you need to be a member of these groups.
 Membership of both groups is available free-of-charge.

 Leave a Reply